 8. Damage or Alteration to Premises.
 Instructor shall not injure, mar, or deface the premises, and shall not cause or permit to be driven nails, hooks, tacks, screws or any similar items into any part of the Facilities, and will neither make nor allow to be made any alterations at anytime.
 Except as otherwise permitted by the District Manager or this Agreement, Instructor shall not post or exhibit, nor allow to be posted or exhibited, signs, advertisements, posters or cards of any description, inside, in front or on any part of the Facilities.
-Instructor shall not permit any alterations of or upon any part of the Facilities, during the term of this Agreement shall be damaged or altered by the act, default or negligence of the Instructor, Instructor will pay to District upon demand such sum as shall be necessary to restore the Facilities to its pre-damage condition.
-The Instructor assumes full responsibility for the acts, omissions and conduct of all persons admitted to the Facilities, premises or any portion of the mate any portion of the mate any endities to the premise of the mate any person admitted to the premises or estore the facilities to its pre-damage condition.
-The Instructor assumes full responsibility for the acts, omissions and conduct of all persons admitted to the premises or any portion of them by the consent of instructor, or with the consent of any persons acting for or on behalf of the Instructor.
+Instructor shall not permit any alterations of or upon any part of the Facilities without the express written permission of District.
+If the Facilities, or any portion of the Facilities, during the term of this Agreement shall be damaged or altered by the act, default or negligence of the Instructor, Instructor will pay to District upon demand such sum as shall be necessary to restore the Facilities to its pre-damage condition.
+The Instructor assumes full responsibility for the acts, omissions and conduct of all persons admitted to the Facilities, premises or any portion of them by the consent of instructor, or with the consent of any persons acting for or on behalf of the Instructor.